getditto/template-app-swift-todo/README.md

 "Super Adnim", the default user
 - In list view, click the body of a task row to open it in Edit view
 - In list view, toggle task completion status in place by clicking the row icon
 - Evict task in the Edit view

+(Note: this quickstart tutorial branch does not inclued inviting other users to a task, as shown in the screenshot below.)

 ![Tasks_app_screenshot_473x1024](https://github.com/getditto/template-app-swift-todo/assets/10930016/d43f7fea-c38f-48ca-a4f2-f2773e4961a9)